 Self-respondents were eligible for the entire supplement, whereas proxy respondents were only eligible for certain items.
-We only collected information from proxies on topics such as smoking status (Items PEA1 - PEA3) and the use of non-cigarette tobacco products- cigars (including cigar types: large/regular cigars, cigarillos, and little filtered cigars), pipes (asked separately about regular pipes and water pipes/hookah), electronic cigarettes (e-cigarettes), smokeless tobacco (including snuff, dip, chewing tobacco, and snus), and dissolvable tobacco.
-(Items PEJ1a@1-5 and PEJ2a@1-5).
+Information was collected from proxies on topics such as smoking status (Items PEA1 - PEA3) and the use of non-cigarette tobacco products; cigars (including cigar types: large/regular cigars, cigarillos, and little filtered cigars), pipes (asked separately about regular pipes and water pipes/hookah), electronic cigarettes (e-cigarettes), smokeless tobacco (including snuff, dip, chewing tobacco, and snus), nicotine pouches and heated tobacco products (HTP).
+(Items PEJ1a@1-6 and PEJ2a@1-6).